codex-storage/codex-research/design/marketplace.md

 identical to request start.

 In the old design we had a single collateral per host that could be used to cover many requests.
-Here we decided to include collateral per request.
-This is done to simplify collateral handling, but it is not a requirement of the new design.
-The new design can also be made to work with a single collateral per host.
+Here we decided to include collateral per slot.